 - Soothe + Treat: Combines an acne treatment and deep cleanse

 - Perfectly Groomed: This is a unisex treatment to help clean up cuticles and hands

 Hot Tip: If you’re pressed for time but still want a quick spa treatment, ask the check-in agent as soon as you arrive at the Centurion Lounge about appointment availability — that way you waste no time.

 Rules of the Centurion Lounge

-Just like any airport lounge, there are some rules that guests and members need to be aware of:
+Like any airport lounge, there are rules that guests and members need to follow: